bhruszka/ApplauseAssignment/README.md

 - Device
 - Bug

 Many to many relation between Testers and Devices is defined using Django's manytomany field which internally creates a database table.
-Countries are defined as simple tuple inside the code.
+Countries are defined as a simple tuple inside the code.
 ## Using the API
-The easiest way to test and explore the API is to use the swagger endpoint: `<ip/domain>/swagger/`.
+The easiest way to test and explore the API is to use swagger: `<ip/domain>/swagger/`.

 Browsing the API:
 ![alt text](DocumentationImages/swagger1.PNG?raw=true "Swagger - Browsing the API")